Anifowak/Hackbio-NGS-Internship/Readme.md

-**create another new directory titled ‘biocomputing’ and change to that directory with one line of command Download the necessary files move the ‘.fna’ file to the folder titled my name delete the duplicate ‘gbk’ file confirm if the ‘.fna’ file is mutant or wildtype count the number of lines excluding header in the ‘.gbk’ file print the sequence length of the ‘.gbk’ file using the LOCUS tag in the first line
+**create another new directory titled ‘biocomputing’ and change to that directory with one line of command

+**Download the necessary files

+**move the ‘.fna’ file to the folder titled my name

+**Delete the duplicate ‘gbk’ file confirm if the ‘.fna’ file is mutant or wildtype count the number of lines excluding header in the ‘.gbk’ file print the sequence length of the ‘.gbk’ file using the LOCUS tag in the first line